mahdi6788/FreelancerApp/README.md

 24. there is two types of add event listener : bubbling, capturing the third parameters of eventlistener is determined as listenCapturing = true, it prevents from closing the modal automatically immadiately.

+ 25. develop a form to make a project: which types of fields we need? and how to send them to backend? title, description, category, tags, budget, deadline.
+ input: text or number
+ tags: multi input
+ deadline: date picker.
+ validation: backend(more important and necessary) and frontend.
+ There is different ways to create forms: 1.
+Formik.
+2. react-hook-form
+ ***react-hook-form***: simple to learn and optimum. react-hook-form manages state and submitting so no need to useState